 Did you know that property buyers and sellers in Utah can sign their closing documents remotely?

 On March 25, 2019, then-governor of Utah Gary Herbert signed a law that permanently authorizes notarized documents for remotely-located individuals.
 The law and associated regulations took effect on November 1, 2019.

-So what does that mean for people in Utah, and those who want to buy or sell property there but are located somewhere else?
+So what does that mean for people in Utah, and those who want to buy or sell property there but are located elsewhere?
 Read on for more information about remote online notarization (RON) in Utah.

-Utah RON law and regulations have many of the same elements of other RON states, including:
+Utah RON law and regulations have many of the same elements as other RON states, including: